To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Validation Design

-The first category comprised four scenarios: business proposal evaluation, review attribute detection, dialog intent classification and breakdown analysis, and connectedness presence detection and classification.
-For these scenarios, we implemented the complete SILICON workflow, developing the annotation guidelines iteratively and establishing annotation-expert-validated human baselines with three research assistants per task.
-The second category comprised three supplementary scenarios: language toxicity detection, criticism stance detection, and sentiment analysis.
-For this category, we adopted annotation guidelines and human baselines directly from published papers.
-Whereas this approach offers valuable comparative insights, it presents limitations-particularly our inability to verify the original IAA or whether the baselines were derived from expert or crowdsourced annotations.
-Consequently, we tread these scenarios as supplementary evidence, drawing our primary conclusions from the first four scenarios.
-Appendix \ref{app:sum_cases} presents a summary of original research questions, annotation approaches, SILICON process implementation, and key findings for each case, and Online Appendix presents corresponding prompts.\footnote{Link to Online Appendix: \url{https://drive.google.com/file/d/14sFKxeSANFX3Xl-umVxGNR_6qKZ5_M5Y/view?usp=sharing} (This file is anonymous and non-tracking ).}
+We validate the SILICON workflow across seven annotation cases that are representative of management research, organized by the level of methodological control achievable for each error source.
+The first category comprises four cases: business proposal evaluation, review attribute detection, dialog intent classification and breakdown analysis, and affective content evaluation.
+For these scenarios, we implement the complete SILICON workflow, developing the annotation guidelines iteratively and establishing annotation-expert-validated human baselines with three research assistants per task.
+The second category comprises three supplementary scenarios: language toxicity detection, criticism stance detection, and sentiment analysis.
+For these, we adopted guidelines and baselines directly from published papers, which limits our ability to verify the original IAA or baseline provenance.
+Consequently, we treat these scenarios as supplementary evidence and draw our primary conclusions from the first four scenarios.
+Appendix \ref{app:sum_cases} presents a summary of original research questions, annotation approaches, SILICON process implementation, and key findings for each case, and Online Appendix presents corresponding prompts.\footnote{Link to Online Appendix for Prompt Details: \url{https://drive.google.com/file/d/14sFKxeSANFX3Xl-umVxGNR_6qKZ5_M5Y/view?usp=sharing} (This file is anonymous and non-tracking).}